Alemi7523/Alemi7523.github.io/index.md

 -   I'm not so sure...
 (Aelita +2)

 Return to the entrance of the route and talk with Crawli.
-Next choice just have slight change of text.
+Next choice just has a slight change of text.

 Enter Tesla's house and go the living room for your movie night.